C: Joe Critchley

 Colourful trunks at a time when plain colours were the order of the day, flowers to throw to the female fans and kisses blown to the masses.
 Joe was a man who seemed to have time for everyone, the most demanding of fans or the younger wrestlers needing a bit of guidance in the business.
 Romeo Joe tagged with Les Kellett on television and beat Bernard Murray at the Royal Albert Hall.
 His biggest wins came in the charisma stakes because there were few that brought more colour and fun to the world of wrestling than Romeo Joe.

 Joseph Critchley was born in Wigan on 7th December, 1922.
 After leaving school he went to work below ground as a haulage hand in one of the local collieries.
 As a youth Joe was a very good swimmer.
 He claimed, with some justification, that he could stay beneath the water for four minutes.
 On a Saturday night in the pub arrangements would be made and bets would be taken for how long Joe could submerge.
 Come Sunday morning he would dive in to the dirty water and emerge four minutes later.
 The mystery of how he did it remains.

 He started wrestling professionally in the early 1950s, working mostly for Wryton Promotions, and a frequent worker on the holiday camp circuit.
 The website itvwrestling.co.uk lists eight television appearances between 1960 and 1970, opponents that included respected wrestlers keith Williams, Tommy Mann, Joe keegan and Jim Hart.
 His his last televised match, in 1970, Romeo Joe partnered Les Kellett against the team of Steve Logan and Colin Joynson.
 Kellett and Joe won by two falls to one.

 As far as we can tell Rome Joe never wrestled outside Britain, he wasn't too keen on southern England, but he did travel extensively in the midlands, northern England and Scotland.
-He was to remain a Wigan lad until he died, aged 70, in 1992.
+He was to remain a Wigan lad until he died, aged 70, on 14th September, 1992.

 Page added 24/11/19